rh9891/TheKnittyGritty/README.md

 THEN I can see my account details and past orders.

 WHEN trying to register for an account,
-THEN I am informed clearly of any errors, so that I be properly authenticated to create an account.”
+THEN I am informed clearly of any errors, so that I can be properly authenticated to create an account.

 WHEN I go to make a purchase,
 THEN I can submit my credit card details or Paypal information and get authorization to complete my checkout.